 We have seen in the past years that consumer viewing behaviour is changing.
-For example, on-demand watching via new online services such as Youtube and Netflix is rising, and some customers are less willing to pay for "traditional" TV subscriptions.
-In the light of this changing viewing behaviour, TV Operators, in both horizontal and vertical markets, will continue to be relevant provided they will allow consumers easy and seamless access to any content on any device with a consistent user experience.
+On-demand watching via new online services such as YouTube and Netflix is rising, and some viewers are less willing to pay for "traditional" TV subscriptions.
+In the light of this changing viewing behaviour, TV Operators, in both horizontal and vertical markets, continue to be relevant content providers as long as they allow consumers easy and seamless access to any content on any device with a consistent user experience.

-While the aforementioned new online services are increasingly offered via the Smart TV and streaming devices, for TV Operators the deployment of such services remains a huge challenge.
-They mostly rely on 'ad-hoc' set-top-box (STB) and software solutions to deliver their TV services to the big screen.
-To ease this situation the HbbTV Association has developed the Operator Applications ("OpApps") specification.
-HbbTV OpApps offer TV operators the opportunity to deliver their TV services on a wider variety of devices and even directly to the TV set.
+While the aforementioned new online services are increasingly offered via the Smart TV and streaming devices, the deployment of such services on a wide variety of devices remains a huge challenge for TV Operators.
+Operators normally rely on custom Set-Top Boxes with complex proprietary middleware to deliver their services to the big screen.

+To ease this situation the HbbTV Association has developed the Operator Applications (OpApps) specification.

+With HbbTV Operator Applications, TV Operators can deliver a more uniform user experience over multiple devices such as STBs and Smart TVs from different manufacturers.
+As such, consumers have the benefits of a unified and seamless experience over several device classes, where it used to be available only on the bespoke TV Operator STBs.